Sasirekha Parinayam: Plot

+The day of Sasirekha’s wedding arrived.
+Though everyone felt that Sasirekha aka Ghatotkacha’s behaviour was a little over the top and weird, they couldn’t raise a finger as she still looked the same.
+Ghatotkacha, determined to scare Lakshmana Kumara, engaged in a series of peculiar behaviors, including attempting to crush his feet, squeezing his hands, and devouring food voraciously.
+Despite these oddities, Lakshmana Kumara, captivated by Sasirekha's beauty and fueled by a competitive spirit, persisted in the courtship.
+Only Shakuni suspected foul play, but Balarama dismissed his concerns.
+Just before the wedding ceremony, Ghatotkacha revealed his true identity, exposing Shakuni's deception and Balarama's mistake.
+Balarama, initially furious, eventually acknowledged the truth and ordered Duryodhana and Shakuni to leave.
+It was them that Balarama then expresses his desire to marry his daughter to Abhimanyu and repent for his deeds.
+Ghatotkacha, overjoyed, carried Balarama and Revathi to Kamyaka, where Sasirekha and Abhimanyu were finally married, surrounded by their loved ones.

+In popular culture

 The story was adapted to cinema multiple times.
 According M. L. Narasimham of The Hindu, Baburao Painter adapted the folktale thrice as a silent film in 1919, 1921 and 1923 with V. Shantaram as Lord Krishna.
 Nanubhai Vakil directed the first talkie version of the tale in 1932 in Hindi.
 R. Padmanaban made a Tamil film based on the story in 1935.
 P. V. Das adapted it into his 1936 Telugu film Mayabazar (also known as Sasirekha Parinayam).

 The most popular film made on the folktale is the 1957 Telugu film Mayabazar.
 On the centenary of Indian cinema in 2013, CNN-IBN included the 1957 Mayabazar in its list of "100 greatest Indian films of all time".
 In an online poll conducted by CNN-IBN among those 100 films, it was voted by the public as the "greatest Indian film of all time."

 The 2008 Telugu film Sasirekha Parinayam was also named after it.
 The story was adapted into a Hindi film titled Veer Ghatotkach in 1948 and was remade in 1970, from Ghatotkacha's perspective.
 It was also made into the animated film Ghatotkach in 2008.